bastazini/species_habitat_interactions/README.md

 occupancy probability ($\psi$) (subnetwork 1) and co-occurrence (Pearson’s correlation $\rho$) (subnetwork 2) from a $Beta$ distribution with shape parameters $a=0.5$ and $b=1$.
 This will produce a distribution of values high density close to zero.
+Note that in this example, we apply the algorithm to two sub-networks, comprising two bipartite networks, as done in our paper.
+However, the method for calculating functional robustness can be directly applied to bipartite networks.

 ``` r
 set.seed(2456)